So you want to host a dinner party?... Here's how to effortlessly!

 Offer a cheese board with dessert wine to slow down consumption post dinner.

-Finish the evening off with a cheese board paired with dessert wine like the 2018 Pondview Cabernet Franc ice wine
+Finish the evening off with a cheese board paired with dessert wine like the 2015 Pondview Cabernet Franc ice wine

 Limit the amount of wine poured and stop serving at a predetermined time.

 There's nothing worse than guests who over drink and overstay their welcome.
 Remove the wine off the table and don't stress about empty glasses.
 It is not your job to get guests drunk, it's your job to provide a memorable experience.
-If guests are heavier drinkers, offer them water, or simply stop serving.

 Don't forget to relax and have fun.
 The more you can prepare, the more you'll be able to enjoy yourself.